anushree1001/AirBnb-Price-Prediction-using-Python/README.md

 1. What can we learn about different hosts and areas?

-2.What can we learn from predictions? (ex: locations, prices, reviews, etc)
+2. What can we learn from predictions? (ex: locations, prices, reviews, etc)

 3. Which hosts are the busiest and why?